 Morten Harket is best known for being lead singer of the Norwegian pop band A-ha, which produced the 1980s hit "Take On Me" and its innovative music video.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

+This exec tapped animator Michael Patterson and introduced him to Steve Barron, the director behind Michael Jackson's "Billie Jean" music video.
 The "Take on Me" video took four months and approximately $200,000 to make.
 It made A-ha stars, and the awards came pouring in.
-The video scored eight MTV awards in 1986, including the MTV Video Music Awards for Best New Artist, Best Direction, Best Concept Video, and Viewer's Choice.
+The video scored eight MTV awards in 1986, including the MTV Video Music Awards for Best New Artist, Best Direction,

 Between A-ha projects, Harket pursued a solo career with four albums, including his last in 2008.
 In 2000 he broke the record for a man holding the longest single note in a recording.
 The record was previously held by Bill Withers, who held a note for 18 seconds in the tune "Lovely Day."
 Harket surpassed that in 2000, by holding a note for 20.2 seconds on the song "Summer Moved On."